porscheofficial/porscheofficial.github.io/README.md

 ## ✒️ License

-This project is licensed under the ... license.
+This project is licensed under the Apache 2.0 license.
 See [LICENSE.md](./LICENSE.md) for more details.